The Sorry Plight of the Human Male

 This is closely related but subtly different.
 Being unbuttoned is an attitude, and can be assumed by expert boys with every button firmly buttoned.

 Women, you will soon learn, have a fetish for neatness in everything but human males.
-They fidget to see a littered desk or a cluttered living room, but they have a weakness for men who look like unmade beds.
+They fidget to see a littered desk or a cluttered living room, but they have a weakness for men who look tousled and unbuttoned.

-You must learn, while you are still portable, to look unbuttoned, or tousled.
-Be an island of confusion in a sea of tidiness.
-A smudge on the knee, a smear of lipstick on the forehead, or shoes put on the wrong feet -- these are all good.
+You must learn, while you are still portable, to be an island of confusion in a sea of tidiness.
+A smudge here, a smear of lipstick there, or shoes on the wrong feet — these are all good.

 The real expert, however, can simply assume an unbuttoned expression without disturbing a hair.
-This is best of all, (concluded on page 61)Sorry Plight(continued from page 59) but takes practice.

-Later, as you reach manhood, the same principles will apply, but they must be carried out with greater care and subtlety.
-We will cover this, too, in a later article.
+This takes practice but will be most useful in later years.

 Be Incompetent

 Women will always like you more for what they do for you than for what you do for them.
 This is true at any age, and it is well to begin practicing it early.
-Your object is to seem to be a blundering but lovable idiot.
+Seem to be a blundering but lovable idiot.

 "I'm just all thumbs when it comes to tying ties.
 Will you help me, Miss Jones?
 Father says you're such a comfort in the office."